mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 * You want to centrally manage security on the data, instead of handling this in every frontend app.
 * You want to simplify the data model by unifying data from different services.

-To implement a low-code operational data store, follow these general steps:
+To implement a low-code operational data store, include these steps:

-1. Define a unified model using persistable entities.
+* Define a unified model using persistable entities.
-2. Cache data in a persistable entity.
+* Cache data in a persistable entity.
 When you call the OData source, it will any updates since it was last called, and will retrieve older records from a local database.
-3. Expose the unified model with OData, including write-back logic in your microflows.
+* Expose the unified model with OData, including write-back logic in your microflows.

-A detailed guide to building operational data stores is forthcoming.
 For general information on building connectors, see the [Build Connectors](/appstore/creating-content/connector-guide-build/) guide.